General Dentistry includes a complete oral examination, x-rays, teeth cleaning & polishing, plaque removal.

 We are all exposed to natural radiation in our environment.
 The amount of radiation exposure from a full mouth series of x-rays is equal to the amount a person receives in a single day from natural sources.

-Dental x-rays produce a low level of radiation and are considered safe.
+Dental x-rays are safe and produce a low level of radiation.
 Dr. Ly takes necessary precautions to limit the patient’s exposure to radiation when taking dental x-rays.
 These precautions include using lead apron shields to protect the body and using modern, fast film that cuts down the exposure time of each x-ray.

 A beautiful, healthy smile that lasts a lifetime is our ultimate goal when treating patients.
-Your personal home care plays an important role in achieving that goal.
+Your personal home care plays an important role in general dentistry procedure.
 Your personal home care starts by brushing and flossing after each meal and correctly using the various dental aids that help control the plaque and bacteria that cause dental disease.

 Tooth brushing – Brush your teeth at least twice a day (especially before going to bed at night) with a soft bristle brush and toothpaste.